fylgja/site/src/components/flex-grid.md

 This grid does not work with a 12 columns or 24 columns layout, unlike other frameworks.

 This only makes your CSS bigger with unused columns.

-The power of the flex-grid is
-that for each media query there are specific amount of columns set.
+The power of the flex-grid is that for each media query, there are specific amount of columns set.

 So for example on mobile you might only need 2 columns.
 Then you can set the flex-grid to only load 2 columns.